 If you’re thinking it needs to be sugar-free, then you better get in the kitchen and fire up the blender.

-Popsicle are a treat.
-In fact, they fall into the “sweets and treats” category in my mind.
+Popsicles are a treat.
+They fall into the “sweets and treats” category in my mind.

 Most importantly, when you allow this frozen dessert, let your child (or yourself!) enjoy it fully.

 I’ve updated my popular post from 2011 and reviewed the popular store-bought popsicles.

 Similar to my original post, this popsicle list does not include products containing artificial sweeteners.

 What are the Best Popsicles from the Supermarket?